brettz9/webappfind/executable-builder/README.md

 # Windows to-dos

-1. Ask Mozilla re: `-new-instance` on Windows (if it is supposed to create a new separate icon) and whether can add as feature, including for the sake of this add-on
+1. Ask Mozilla re: *`-new-instance`* on Windows (if it is supposed to create a new separate icon) and whether can add as feature, including for the sake of this add-on
-1. Deprecate executables in WebAppFind when batch approach done.
+1. *Deprecate executables* in WebAppFind when batch approach done.
-1. Attempt, implement and document editor associations (which apparently cannot be set through the normal Windows UI as with "Open With") such as allowing a web app to read batch files:
+1. Attempt, implement and document *editor associations* (which apparently cannot be set through the normal Windows UI as with "Open With") such as allowing a web app to read batch files:
     <http://windowsitpro.com/windows-server/how-can-i-change-editor-used-edit-batchcommand-files>
-1. Build a batch file which can be invoked with a document file OR URL so that if in the task bar, a file or URL might be droppable upon it (if this is possible to do)
+1. Build a batch file which can be invoked with a document file OR URL so that if in the task bar, a *file or URL might be droppable on it* (if this is possible to do)
-1. Comparing to exes? adding to favorites, etc.? (any other unimplemented left to replicate and add as a todo?)
+1. *Add to favorites*
-1. Open with batch ok for "Open with" but a problem with task bar (without tricks); any other reasons for exe over batch? try drag & drop onto cmd alias to batch (another advantage of executables) and describe usage with ExecutableBuilder-created batch files.
+1. Open with batch ok for "Open with" but a problem with task bar (without tricks); any other reasons for exe over batch? can add to favorites? try *drag & drop* onto cmd alias to batch (another advantage of executables) and describe usage with ExecutableBuilder-created batch files.
 Can use drag-onto-batch approach to pass in file path to Firefox with protocol